Kathmandu Yoga Tour - 2 Days Itinerary & Costs

 • Vegetarian meals included, prepared with fresh local ingredients in the ashram kitchen.

-• Just USD 99 for the complete experience — the most affordable way to practise yoga in Nepal with a certified instructor and proper ashram accommodation.
+• Just USD 99 for the complete experience—the most affordable way to practice yoga in Nepal with a certified instructor and proper ashram accommodation.

 2-Day Retreat Overview

 The retreat follows a clear rhythm.
-Day one begins with your transfer from Kathmandu to the retreat centre, followed by an introductory session where the instructor assesses your experience level and discusses your intentions.
+Day one begins with your transfer from Kathmandu to the retreat center, followed by an introductory session where the instructor assesses your experience level and discusses your intentions.
 The afternoon brings your first full practice — asana, breathwork, and a short meditation.
 By evening, the pace has already slowed.
-Dinner is vegetarian, eaten together, and conversation tends to flow naturally toward the questions that brought you here.
+Dinner is vegetarian and eaten together, and conversation tends to flow naturally toward the questions that brought you here.

 Before You Arrive

 We recommend arriving in Kathmandu by 4:00 pm the day before the retreat begins.
-This gives you time for a brief meeting with your guide and ensures a smooth transfer to the retreat centre the following morning.
+This provides you time for a brief meeting with your guide and ensures a smooth transfer to the retreat center the following morning.

 Your Online Briefing